 Once you have a hike in mind, you'll want to check upcoming weather forecasts and make sure the trail is in good shape before you head out.

 Each Hiking Guide entry is packed with useful planning information like stats, hike descriptions, maps, driving directions, land manager information and even links to the upcoming weather forecast for the trailhead.
 To find the forecast, scroll below the trailhead map and click into "See trailhead forecast."

 You should also read a few recent trip reports to get a feel for the trail.
 Trip reports are user-written reports of a hiker's experience on that trail on a certain date.
 Trip reports can be found at the bottom of every Hiking Guide entry, and are sorted by the most recently hiked.
 You can also search for trip reports by trail and date range at wta.org/tripreports.

 Find someone to hike with

 Hiking with company can make starting out both safer and more enjoyable.
-Recruiting friends and family works well, but you can also meet other beginning hikers through social clubs like The Mountaineers, hiking meet-ups and nwhikers.net.
+Recruiting friends and family works well, but you can also meet other beginning hikers through social groups, The Mountaineers, or in classes at REI.

 Before you try more difficult hikes (intermediate and up) on your own, go out with experienced hikers, either on an organized hike or with an informal meet-up.